-Figure 5: Biochemical analysis of the response of 3D hepatocyte collagen sandwiches to toxic injury in vitro.
+Figure 6: Biochemical analysis of the response of 3D hepatocyte collagen sandwiches to toxic injury in vitro.
 ALT and AST, well-established markers of hepatocellular injury, were measured in supernatant from 3D hepatocyte collagen sandwiches treated with toxins (ethanol, blebbistatin, and okadaic acid).
 ALT and AST were elevated in treated cells compared to untreated ones.
 Data are reported as arithmetic means ± SEM.

+Table of Materials

 Table 1: Stock solution A recipe.

 Table 2: Stock solution B recipe.